Overview

 PinpointQA Task Formulation

 The benchmark is organized as a progressive capability chain.
-It starts from target presence verification, moves to reference grounding and fine-grained spatial description, and ends with structured spatial prediction for actionable localization.
+It starts from target presence verification, moves to nearest reference identification and fine-grained spatial description, and ends with structured spatial prediction.

 Target Presence Verification